modelscope/agentscope/docs/sphinx_doc/source/tutorial/208-distribute.md

 - `local_mode`: set to `True` if all agents run on the same machine, defaults to `True`.
 - `lazy_launch`:  if set to `True`, only launch the server when the agent is called.

+> The `to_dist` method is implemented based on [gRPC](https://grpc.io/).
+When 'launch_server' is set to `True`, it will start a gRPC server process, and the original agent will be transferred to the new process to run.

 ### Run in multi-process mode

 AgentScope supports deployment in multi-process mode, where each agent is a sub-process of the application's main process, and all agents run on the same machine.